gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction5.md

 # Elm and elm-vegalite

 The primary goal of litvis is to allow visualizations to be easily integrated into narratives that can describe their design or use.
-We can use Elm to help with the visualization side of things by using the [elm-vegalite](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/) and for more flexible but verbose specifications [elm-vega](https://package.elm-lang.org/packages/gicentre/elm-vega/latest/) packages.
+We can use Elm to help with the visualization side of things by using the [elm-vegalite](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/) and, for more flexible but verbose specifications, [elm-vega](https://package.elm-lang.org/packages/gicentre/elm-vega/latest/) packages.

 In this tutorial we won't go into too much detail about how to use these packages – for that have a look at the [introduction to elm-vegalite](../introduction/intro1.md) and [elm-vegalite walkthrough](../elmVegaliteWalkthrough/elmVegaliteWalkthrough1.md).
-Instead we will consider how to use some of the ideas discussed in this elm tutorial to help writing functions for viualization.
+Instead we will consider how to use some of the ideas discussed in this Elm tutorial to help writing functions for visualization.

 ## The anatomy of a typical elm-vegalite specification